jawadlabib/Central-tendency-visualizer/README.md

 # Central-tendency-visualizer
 Educational visualizer showing how different numbers “hold” the mean, median, or mode in a dataset.
-# Central Tendency Visualizer

-**Educational visualizer showing how different numbers “hold” the mean, median, or mode in a dataset.**

 ---

 ## 🔹 Overview